White guilt: Academic research

 In 1999, academic research conducted at the University of Pennsylvania examined the extent of societal feeling of white guilt, possible guilt-based antecedents, and white guilt's relationship to attitudes towards affirmative action.
 The four studies revealed that "Even though mean White guilt tended to be low, with the mean being just below the midpoint of the scale, the range and variability confirms the existence of feelings of White guilt for some".
 The findings also showed that white guilt was directly linked to "more negative personal evaluations" of white people generally, and the extent of an individual's feelings of white guilt independently predicted attitudes towards white privilege, racial discrimination and affirmative action.

 2003 research at the University of California, Santa Cruz, in its first study, replicated the link between white guilt and strength of belief in white privilege.
 The second study revealed that white guilt "resulted from seeing European Americans as perpetrators of racial discrimination", and was also predictive of support for compensatory efforts for African Americans.

 One academic paper suggests that in France, white guilt may be a common feature of management of race relations – in contrast to other European countries.

 A 2019 review of two studies finds that "among social liberals, learning about White privilege reduces sympathy, increases blame, and decreases external attributions for White people struggling with poverty."

-Rumy Hasan, in his book Multiculturalism: some inconvenient truths (2010), examines "the liberal postcolonial sense of guilt".